 What kinds of obsolete technology?
 All kinds.
 The ILSSA Organizers are both trained in obsolete printing technology.
 But this is a starting point, not a limitation, and we live in an age in which technologies are rendered obsolete within months of their first implementation.
 We are interested in conceptual work made with yesteryear computer programs, fibers, old cell phones, needlework, antiquated robotics, agricultural processes... you name it.

 Why IN SERVICE OF?
-ILSSA is interested in art as a service as well as an end product: in this case, in service of the maker.
-ILSSA is an organization for practitioners, a way of connecting with other makers who share similar interests and concerns.
+ILSSA is interested in art as a service as well as a process and an end product: in this case, in service of artists / makers.
+ILSSA is an organization for practitioners, a way of connecting with other artists / makers who share similar interests and concerns.
 Our aim is to together reconsider how and what and why we make, in the hope of making things better.

 What are THE SPECULATIVE ARTS?
 The Speculative Arts are conceptual works which break down disciplinary divides between so-called fine art, craft, and design.